superfaceai/release-changelog-action/README.md

 # Keep a Changelog release

 Use this Github action to release unreleased changes in your changelog.
 [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format is supported.

+## Operation release changelog

-* Unreleased section is released as new version
+- Unreleased section is released as new version
-* Compare links are updated
+- Compare links are updated
-* Empty unreleased section is created
+- Empty unreleased section is created
+- Updated changelog is returned

+## Operation read version changelog

+- Returns changelog of concrete version

-# Example
+# Release changelog example

 ```
 name: Release software